What is radiosurgery?

 Head frame placement.
 In order to keep the head from moving during treatment, a box-shaped frame is attached to the head.
 Pins designed specifically for this purpose fasten the head frame to the skull.
 The head frame also is a guide to focus the gamma ray beams to the exact location of the lesion being treated.

 Tumor location imaging.
-Once the head frame is in place, the exact location of the lesion to be treated will be determined using computed tomography (CT scan) or magnetic resonance imaging (MRI).
+Once the head frame is in place, the exact location of the lesion to be treated will be determined using a CT scan or MRI.

 In addition to not using radioactive material to produce the radiation, LINAC systems also differ from the Gamma Knife in that the machinery moves around the patient during treatment.
 For this reason, LINAC systems are able to treat larger tumors and larger affected areas than the Gamma Knife.
 Areas other than the brain can be treated with a LINAC system.